debate-map/app/README.md

 		```
 		* 1.1.3\) Copy that section and paste it just below, changing the copy's `name: docker-desktop` to `name: local`.
 * 2\) [opt] To make future kubectl commands more convenient, set the context's default namespace: `kubectl config set-context --current --namespace=app`
+* 3\) For now, manually create an empty file at path `Packages/deploy/PGO/postgres/gcs-key.json`. (postgres-operator expects this file to be present; when deploying to the cloud we would need to fill in its contents, but for now an empty file is fine)

 #### Troubleshooting